camelNotationsdjkh/Pento-s-Pledge/README.md

 A scrollable platformer game with moving platforms and enemies.
 Set in a fantasy medieval setting revolving around a character named Pento who sets out to save his King.
-PLay as him as he escapes from a dungeon, dodges enemies and rescues the King!
+PLay as him as he escapes from a dungeon, dodges enemies and rescue the King!

 Coded in python3 using Pygame